6 wedding expenses you should put on your credit card

 As an added perk, charging such big expenses could help you quickly rack up rewards points that you can spend on other things.

-That's what one-time father-of-the-bride Richard Hayman of Washington, D.C., did when he was faced with a fat bill.
+That's what father-of-the-bride Richard Hayman of Washington, D.C., did when he was faced with a fat bill.
 "I never carry a balance on any cards, so why not get the points?" says Hayman, who used an American Express card to pay for hotel rooms and more for his daughter's wedding.
 "I was going to spend it anyway."

 - 6 times to forgo big rewards for a basic, low-interest card – Why some people eligible for coveted cards are better off turning them down ...

 - Protecting the developmentally disabled from credit card debt – Family members can play a key role in safeguarding a loved one’s finances ...